zenria/co2-meter-rs/Readme.md

 - sensor host running the project: Raspberry PI + Winsen MH-Z19 plugged to the GPIO serial port
 - reporting backend: MQTT + Jeedom

-Part of this code tries to be a bit generic so it might be a good working base for IOT stuff running on raspberry

 ## License

 Licensed under either of